wp-plugins/flyzoo/readme.txt

 == Changelog ==

+06.28.2915

+- New: Customizable chat bubble colors
+- New: Option to show only users with the same role
+- New: Disable invisible mode for users and guests

 06.21.2015

 - New: Hide group chat if user is not in allowed roles
 - Improved: remember private & group chat window state accross page reloads

 06.08.2015

 - New: Option to disable the widget on mobile devices

 05.30.2015

 - Improved: virtual keyboard support on iPad

 05.25.2015